Blane245/orchestration2/README.md

 ## Footer
 displays current scale, mode, instrument, pitch, and display option selected
 # Implementation
-Implemented in Vite/React TrueScript with the [VexFlow](https://www.vexflow.com/) addon.
+Implemented in Vite/React TrueScript with the [VexFlow](https://www.vexflow.com/) and [SoundFont2](https://mrtenz.github.io/soundfont2/getting-started/soundfont2-structure.html) addons.
 This is my first TrueScript project.
 There is not much use for a server for this application unless some user data retention is needed in the future.
+# Notes
+I am using the Symphony.SF2 soundfont file that I found somewhere.
+The midi ranges for the instruments do not exactly match the instruments ranges as defined in Wikipedia.
+Some 'tuning' could be done for this.
+The conversion between the EasyScore note names and midi numbers is caught up in the C3-C4 convention fight.
+My KEYBOARD is then a bit offset.
+The keyboard runs from C0 to B8, midi numbers 12 to 119.